Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

       - `export LINUX_ETH_CONFIG := DHCP` for Ethernet DHCP Configuration (default).
       - `export LINUX_ETH_CONFIG := STATIC` for Ethernet Static Configuration (change if needed).
         - Please setup your required Ethernet Static Configuration in `[project-root]/linux/src/init-ifupdown/interfaces`.
-      - Remarks: When you like to have Ethernet connectivity (ssh/scp/...) during hardware emulation `export TARGET := hw_emu`:
+      - REMARKS: When you like to have Ethernet connectivity (ssh/scp/...) during hardware emulation `export TARGET := hw_emu`:
         - The recommendation is to use `export LINUX_ETH_CONFIG := DHCP`.
         - Please read ["Networking in QEMU"](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/862912682/Networking+in+QEMU#NetworkinginQEMU-SSHintoQEMU) carefully.
   - End result: